alamo-classes/2021FALL-GAME2338-TEAM-C/Status_Report_Two.md

 # Current Schedule

-The rest of this week is focused on finishing test cases and getting them logged into the github project so we can tweak and wrap up all of our findings in order to finalize the drafts and turn this project in by the end of the semester.
+The rest of this week is focused on finishing test cases and getting them logged into our github project so we can tweak and wrap up all of our findings in order to finalize the drafts and turn this project in by the end of the semester.

 # Changes

-* adding in more of a variety of test cases
+* Adding in more of a variety of test cases
 * Splitting up original test cases into a more specific category, such as mechanics being split into environment interaction, character interaction, etc. This will make it easier to broaden our search

 ## Additional tasks to add

-* make test cases more specific
+* Make test cases more specific
-* Test crossplay
+* Test and compare crossplay

 ## What has been completed and date of completion

+* Testing of different play strategies
-test strategies and test cases have been created over thanksgiving break.
+* Test cases have been created over thanksgiving break.

 # General Notes/Overall Status